Dataset

 This Bruegel dataset seeks to provide a comprehensive view of:

-• governmental and non-governmental bodies at EU level that contribute to the implementation and enforcement of legislative measures related to digitalisation.
+• governmental and non-governmental bodies at EU level that contribute to the implementation and enforcement of legislative measures related to digitalisation (Table 2).

-The authors believe that the research community is eager for tools to help them make sense of this stream of legislative measures.
+The authors are providing successive editions of this dataset because it is important that the research community has tools to help them make sense of this wave of legislative measures.

-In the 2014-2019 legislative term, the European Parliament’s Policy Department called for studies to assess the overall results of the legislative term.
-De Streel and Hocepied (2019) on legal characteristics of the Digital Single Market (DSM) provided a workable taxonomy, which Marcus et al (2019) used as a basis for assessing the economic results of the same measures.
-An update to this work covering measures in the 2019-2024 legislative terms can be found here.
+The Overview of EU Legislation in the Digital Sector (Table 1) benefits from prior work.
+In the 2014‑2019 legislative term, the European Parliament’s Policy Department called for studies to assess the overall results of the legislative term.
+The De Streel and Hocepied (2019) report on legal characteristics of the Digital Single Market (DSM) provided a workable taxonomy, which Marcus et al (2019) used as a basis for assessing the economic results of the same measures.
+An earlier update to this body of work by Kai Zenner extended that analysis to cover measures in the early years of the 2019‑2024 legislative term.

 Sources, limitations, and disclaimers

-Much of the information in our tables is based on standard, publicly available sources.
-This is especially the case for legislative measures that have already been enacted.
-When we provide information about planned initiatives, the information is often based on official pronouncements of the European institutions, such as European Commission work programmes or State of the European Union addresses.
-Our assessment of planned initiatives also reflects first-hand knowledge, information from colleagues and other sources.
+The authors have attempted to ensure that the information provided is accurate, but we make no guarantees.
+Much of the information in our tables, especially information about measures that have already been enacted, is based on standard, publicly available sources.
+To the extent that we provide information about planned initiatives, the information is often based on official pronouncements of the European institutions, such as European Commission work programmes or State of the European Union addresses.
+Our assessment of planned initiatives also reflects first-hand knowledge, information from colleagues, and other sources.

 Understanding the tables in this dataset